DustinAlandzes/project-euler/README.md

 8. find the thirteen adjacent digits in the 1000-digit number that have the greatest product. what is the value of this product?

-9. there exists exactly one Pythagorean triplet for which a + b + c = 1000. find the product abc.
+9. there exists exactly one Pythagorean triplet for which a + b + c = 1000.find the product abc.

 10. find the sum of all the primes below two million.